GPS Tracking System Overview: Complete Guide to Modern GPS Technology

 • Signal processing converts satellite transmissions into coordinate data

-• Technology requires clear sky visibility for optimal performance
+• Technology requires clear sky visibility for best performance

 • Ground-based receivers collect signals from multiple satellites simultaneously